Dr. Monisha Behal

 Dr. Monisha Behal and NEN have received several Awards and recognitions through the years.

-The very first Sanskriti Award went to NEN for work of excellence on social work.
-It was conferred by Shiela Dixit, Chief Minister of Delhi, on October 28, 2004.
+- The very first Sanskriti Award went to NEN under Dr. Behal’s tutelage for work of excellence on social work.
+It was conferred by Sheila Dixit, Chief Minister of Delhi, on October 28, 2004.

-On March 8, 2007 that she was conferred the Ananya Award, for women achievers, by the Ministry of Women and Child Development, Government of India, New Delhi.
+- On March 8, 2007 she was conferred the Ananya Award, for women achievers, by the Ministry of Women and Child Development, Government of India, New Delhi.

-The Nandini Women’s Magazine felicitating Dr. Behal for contribution to the women’s movement in 2009 in Guwahati, Assam.
+- The Nandini Women’s Magazine felicitated Dr. Behal for contribution to the women’s movement in 2009 in Guwahati, Assam.

 [The Changemaker Series brings to the fore, the people behind the work and achievements of North East Network across Assam, Meghalaya and Nagaland]